intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 * Editing, processing, and publication of RFCs
 * Publication formats for the RFC Series
-* Changes to the RFC style guide
+* Changes to the RFC Style Guide
 * Series-wide guidelines regarding document content and quality
 * Web presence for the RFC Series
 * Copyright matters related to the RFC Series